degreepath/catalog-differ/over-time-md/family-studies.req.md

 ensure that concentrators participate in an experience that applies basic family knowledge (theories, frameworks, concepts) to real families in a setting beyond the classroom.
-It must be approved by a faculty member in the Department of Social Work and Family Studies prior to enrollment.
+It must be approved by a faculty member in the Department of Social Work and Family Studies prior to enrollment and entered into the Department GoogleDoc.
 The experience and concomitant learning is presented as a graded assignment for a public audience in the senior seminar FAMST 391.
 Through the experience, students demonstrate attainment of intended learning outcomes for family studies.

 Guidelines for the experiential component:

-  * Includes a minimum of 40 hours devoted to direct experience with families (more than one);
+Includes a minimum of 40 hours devoted to direct experience with families (more than one);

-  * Can be domestic or international;
+  1. Can be domestic or international;
-  * Can be taken either graded or Pass/No Pass (P/N);
+  2. Can be taken either graded or Pass/No Pass (P/N);
-  * Can be submitted for distinction in a major, if it meets that department's guidelines for distinction.
+  3. Can be submitted for distinction in a major, if it meets that department's guidelines for distinction; and
-  * Must be approved by a faculty member in the Department of Social Work and Family Studies prior to enrollment.
+  4. Must be approved by a faculty member in the Department of Social Work and Family Studies prior to enrollment.

 The experience may be:

   * A project in a senior year course, or work with families in a social work practicum or nursing clinical; or
-  * An independent research project with family interaction (FAMST 396); or
+  * An independent research project with family interaction (FAMST 394); or
-  * An internship with a family serving agency (quarter-, half-, or full-credit; FAMST 294).
+  * An internship with a family serving agency (quarter-, half-, or full-credit FAMST 294); or
   * A summer experience prior to senior year that involves direct experience with families.